LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 On `line 43` the `walk` instance method is invoked on the local variable `kitty` referencing the instance of the class `Cat` it ouputs and returns `"Kitty saunters forward".`

 It makes sense to use a module `Walkable` to mixin the instance method `walk` in the both the classes.
 This is because both the classes have their own unique state with the `@name` instance variable referencing different values and they also have their own implementation of the private instance method `gait` which is interpolated in the string within the `walk` instance method.
 If we were to inherit `walk` from the superclass then we will not be able to manipulate the instance method in a simillar fashion.

+## Example 35
+What is Object Oriented Programming, and why was it created?
+What are the benefits of OOP, and examples of problems it solves?